Nankinmachi (Kobe Chinatown)

 When is the best time to visit Kobe Chinatown?

-Chinese New Year (late January to February) features lion dances and festive decorations.
-Weekday afternoons are less crowded.
+Chinese New Year (the Shunsetsu-sai festival, late January to mid-February depending on the lunar calendar) features lion dances, drum performances, and festive decorations — incredibly atmospheric but very crowded.
+Weekday afternoons (2–4 PM) are quietest.
 Most shops open 11 AM to 9 PM.
-Avoid lunch rush on weekends if you don't like crowds.
+Avoid weekend lunch rush if you don't enjoy big crowds; evening is good for the lit-up lanterns.

 ⭐ Reviews